-Upper Hill District Association (UHDA) is an association that represents the interests of property/ land owners, businesses and residents based in Upper Hill District.
+Upper Hill District Association (UHDA) is a registered Association that represents the interests of property/ land owners, businesses and residents based in Upper Hill District.

 We are driven to improve the quality of life in Upper Hill by liaising with key authorities in the National and County Government.